StackVista/stackstate-docs/stackpacks/integrations/aws/aws.md

 ### Use an HTTP proxy

-#### Agent

 StackState Agent V2 must have access to the internet to call AWS APIs.
 If the Agent cannot be given direct internet access, an HTTP proxy can be used to proxy the API calls.
-[The AWS documentation (docs.aws.amazon.com)](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-proxy.html) outlines the variables that can be set.
-For more information on how to set environment variables for the Agent, see the [Agent documentation](/stackpacks/integrations/agent.md).
+[The AWS documentation (docs.aws.amazon.com)](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-proxy.html) outlines the variables that can be set to do this.
+If a proxy is required, these should be set as environment variables for the Agent.

-#### StackPack

-When an AWS StackPack instance is installed, the StackPack will test the provided credentials to AWS and fetch the alias of the AWS account.
-Also, the CloudWatch datasource will fetch CloudWatch metrics when a component is viewed.
-Pass either of the following properties when starting the StackState instance to proxy data for the entire instance:

-- `-Dhttp.proxyHost -Dhttp.proxyPort`
-- `-Dhttps.proxyHost -Dhttps.proxyPort`

 ### Status